 “Right.
 Because Dara had the luxury of finding such things surprising.”

 The Fever King addresses privilege incredibly well.
 The circumstances of Noam’s survival and witching status brought him into a world that he didn’t belong in, and the differences were stark.
 His roommates all had been trained from a young age, are Carolinian, and generally come from more affluent backgrounds.
-Noam grew up in an old bookstore in the refugee zone and dropped out of school after the eight grade.
-They are from different worlds and through Dara’s eyes Noam sees how different they truly are.
+Noam grew up in an old bookstore in the refugee zone and dropped out of school after the eighth grade.
+They are from different worlds and through Dara’s eyes, Noam sees how different they truly are.

 “And Noam might pass for white, but Dara sure as hell didn’t, which, yeah.”

 But despite that privilege, intersectionality also comes into play.
 I found it to be rather impactful to see this issue of race come into play, and how just because one may have had all sorts of benefits afforded to them in one area, it doesn’t mean that everything is easier or erases other struggles.
-It’s subtle in the narrative but was something I really appreciated.
+It’s subtle in the narrative but it was something I really appreciated.